M-arcus/cloudron-docs/docs/documentation/apps.md

 ## Uninstall an app

-You can uninstall an app by clicking the `Uninstall` button.
+An app can be uninstalled clicking the `Uninstall` button.

 <center>
 <img src="/img/app_uninstall_button.png" class="shadow">
 </center>

-Uninstalling an app immediately remove all data associated with the app from the Cloudron.
-Note that app backups are not removed and will only be cleaned up based on the backup retention period.
+Uninstalling an app immediately removes all data associated with the app from the Cloudron.

+Note that app backups are not removed when it is uninstalled and are only cleaned up based on the backup policy.

 ## Redirecting www domain